 Above, Peter Schmitz speaking to the audience at the Museum of the American Revolution.
 Below, Michael Norris, the Executive Director of Carpenters Hall.

-Peter Schmitz and Dr. Chelsea Phillips:
+Peter Schmitz and Dr. Chelsea Philips:

 Playwright Eli Lynn and dramaturg Chaz T. Martin: